nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 Serial communication setup
 ==========================

 The communication channel uses Zephyr's :ref:`zephyr:uart_api` API.
-The serial device is selected in Devicetree like this:
+The serial device is selected in devicetree like this:

 .. code-block:: devicetree